-- 1. Rain drainage catchment shall be conducted with a combination of gutters and downspouts set entirely within the building envelope. - 2.
-Roofing materials shall be painted white or with metal surfaces.
+1. Rain drainage catchment shall be conducted with a combination of gutters and downspouts set entirely within the building envelope.

+2. Roofing materials shall be painted white or off-white with the exception of metal surfaces.

 Figure 3.7 Traditional Modern Architectural Style Elements